 Those claims include assisting with: anti-aging, asthma, appetite suppression and weight loss, menstruation regulation, leg cramps, heartburn, high blood pressure, cancer, upset stomach, sore throat, sunburn, dandruff prevention, hair loss, headache, dizziness, nervousness, bacterial growth...and the list goes on.

-The actual science of apple cider vinegar benefits is far more conservative.
+The actual science of apple cider vinegar benefits for men are far more conservative.
 According to the research, apple cider vinegar may: